BETDAQ Betting Exchange: Can it Challenge Betfair?

 Ladbrokes purchased BETDAQ for €30 million in an attempt to 'continue their digital growth'.

-The deal on offer was €15 million, plus an additional €15 million in shares in Ladbrokes.
 While BETDAQ had made close to €3 million in profit over the previous year, Desmond felt it was the right time to sell.

 It remains unclear what their intentions are, but as the UK gambling industry’s biggest bookmaker it seems that the Ladbrokes Group are much better equipped if their plan is to attempt to take on Betfair.